f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

     https://{{rseries_rseries_appliance1_ip}}/api/data/openconfig-system:system/aaa

-You can send a standard API call with user/password-based authentication (basic auth), and then store the token for subsequent API calls.
+You can send a standard API call with user/password-based authentication (basic auth) and then store the token for subsequent API calls.
 The X-Auth-Token has a lifetime of fifteen minutes and can be renewed a maximum of five times before you need to authenticate again using basic auth.
 The renewal period begins at the ten-minute point, where the API will start sending a new X-Auth-Token in the response for the next five minutes.
 If your API calls fail to start using the new token by the 15-minute point, API calls will start returning 401 Not Authorized.
 All the API examples in this guide were generated using the Postman utility.
 Below is an example of using password-based authentication to the rSeries F5OS management IP address.
 Be sure to go to the **Auth** tab and set the *Type** to **Basic Auth** and enter the username and password to log into your rSeries appliance.

 .. image:: images/initial_setup_of_rseries_platform_layer/image5a.png
   :align: center